spk121/dash/README.md

 It builds and runs on GNU/Linux.
 It builds and can be launched on Windows 7/10.
 But on Windows, virtually all functionality is broken.

-## TODO
-### Environment Variables
-Vanilla dash has a hand-coded singly-linked list to store the environment variables.
-It has a manual memory management scheme.

-POSIX expects the environ variables names to be in a 7-bit portable character set, with the values in 8-bit-clean character set of unspecified encoding.

-Windows has environment variables encoded in wchar_t.

-Plan: store env vars in a map<wstring,...>.
-For POSIX, convert locale encoding to wchar_t using codecvt.